 Laurie Yablon, R.N., M.S., C.P.N.P., is a pediatric nurse practitioner who works with Drs.
 Selden, Baird and Sayama.
 She focuses on neurological surgery.

 Stephen Back, M.D., Ph.D., directs Doernbecher's Pediatric Brain Injury Research Laboratory.
 He focuses on finding new ways to encourage the brain to repair injuries caused by low blood flow.
 He hopes his work leads to better treatments for children and for adults with multiple sclerosis, Alzheimer's disease and other disorders.
 Dr. Back completed a fellowship in pediatric neurology at Harvard Medical School.

-Yoon-Jae Cho, M.D., is an internationally recognized neurologist and scientist on the leading edge of fighting cancer at the individual, molecular level.
-Dr. Cho heads Doernbecher's Division of Pediatric Neurology and is the scientific director of the Pediatric Brain Tumor Program at OHSU's Knight Cancer Institute.
+Yoon-Jae Cho, M.D., is an internationally recognized neurologist and scientist with OHSU's Doernbecher and Knight Cancer Institute who is on the leading edge of fighting cancer at the molecular level.
+Dr. Cho heads Doernbecher's Division of Pediatric Neurology and is the scientific director of the Pediatric Brain Tumor Program.
 He treats neurological conditions such as developmental delays and seizures.
 He completed his fellowship at Boston Children's Hospital/Dana Farber Cancer Institute.